 For 2x events at a national level, athletes use a standard boat with stabilizing pontoons and a fixed seat.

-AS and TA rowers use fixed seats.
-For some TA rowers, this can be as simple as a normal rowing seat fixed into position.
+PR1 and PR2 rowers use fixed seats.
+For some PR2 rowers, this can be as simple as a normal rowing seat fixed into position.
 The fixed seats supplied with Swift Racing and Wintech Racing International para-boats can have the height and angle of the back support adjusted to suit the needs of individual rowers.
 They can also be set with no back support.

 If a boat with a sliding seat is being modified for a fixed seat rower, tracks need to be fitted to the boat to suit the fixings for the fixed seat.
 These should be supplied by the supplier of the seat.